 My research is primarily in behavioural economics, where I use theoretical, empirical and experimental methods to study individual decision-making.
 In particular, I focus on the effects of self-image, social image, emotions and self-control.
-More recently, I am also interested in studying how information shapes political preferences.
+More recently, I am also interested in studying online political behaviour and how information shapes political preferences.

 Research Interests: Behavioral Economics, Experimental Economics, Applied Microeconomics

 Pay-what-you-want in competition.
 The B.E.
 Journal of Theoretical Economics, 2020, 20(1):20180063.

 What drives home solar PV uptake?
 Subsidies, peer effects and visibility in Sweden (with Luis Mundaca).
 Energy Research & Social Science, 2020, 60:101319.

 Curating social image: Experimental evidence on the value of actions and selfies (with Håkan J. Holm).
 Journal of Economic Behavior & Organization, 2018, 148:83-104.
 Media: press release, radio segment

 Venting and gossiping in conflicts: Verbal expression in ultimatum games.
 Journal of Behavioral and Experimental Economics, 2017, 67:111-121.

 Pay-what-you-want pricing schemes: A self-image perspective (with Goytom Abraha Kahsay).
 Journal of Behavioral and Experimental Finance, 2015, 7:17-28.